Understand your company's position and learn more about the options available

 The signed indemnity will only be actioned should a valid creditor claim be received after company funds have already been distributed to shareholders.
 In an ideal world this should not happen; directors must sign a declaration of solvency and provide details of all outstanding creditors before commencing the MVL.
 The liquidator would then ensure these creditors were paid out of company funds prior to the shareholders.

-However, in instances where previously unknown creditors do come forward, the deed of indemnity provides a level of financial protection to the liquidator.
+However, in instances where previously unknown or contingent creditors do come forward, the deed of indemnity provides a level of financial protection to the liquidator.
 By signing a deed of indemnity, the shareholders are agreeing to pay back funds should a creditor later come forward with a valid claim.
 This means action can be taken to recover this amount in full from the shareholders in order for it to be correctly assigned to creditor claims.

 Need to speak to someone?